Category theory for scientists (Old version): Databases: schemas and instances

-In Example \ref{ex:monoid as olog}, we saw how a monoid $\mcM$ could be captured as an olog with only one object.
+\begin{example}[Monoid action table] In Example \ref{ex:monoid as olog}, we saw how a monoid $\mcM$ could be captured as an olog with only one object.
 As a database schema, this means there is only one table.
 Every generator of $\mcM$ would be a column of the table.
 The notion of database instance for such a schema is precisely the notion of action table from Section \ref{sec:monoid action table}.
+Note that a monoid can act on itself, in which case this action table is the monoid's multiplication table as in Example \ref{ex:multiplication table}, but it can also act on any other set as in Example \ref{ex:action table}.
+If $\mcM$ acts on a set $S$, then the set of rows in the action table will be $S$.

 \end{example}